SBCTC Accessibility Statement

 In accordance with federal law and state policy, SBCTC is committed to providing access to its programs and services for people with disabilities, including students, employees, and the general public.
 This includes information and communication technologies (ICT), and content of this website.

-The Washington state community and technical colleges Accessible Technology Policy: Vision, Mission, Policy Statement and Recommendations for Adoption was approved by the Washington State Board for Community and Technical Colleges in March 2016.
-The policy outlines the system-wide commitment to provide equal, effective, and meaningful access to the benefits of technology for individuals with disabilities.
+In March 2016, SBCTC approved the Accessible Technology Policy: Vision, Mission, Policy Statement and Recommendations for Adoption.
+This policy outlines our system’s commitment to provide equal, effective, and meaningful access to web content for individuals with disabilities.

-To meet this commitment, we aim to comply with the Web Content Accessibility Guidelines (WCAG) 2.1 Conformance Level AA WaTech’s Accessibility Policy Number USER-01-01-S, formally known as Policy 188.
+To meet this commitment, we aim to comply with the Web Content Accessibility Guidelines (WCAG) 2.1 Conformance Level AA.
+Our agency strives to follow requirements set forth by WaTech’s Accessibility Policy Number USER-01, formally known as OCIO Policy 188.
+The technical standard is USER-01-01-S.

 Get Accessibility Help

-If you experience a barrier that affects your ability to access SBCTC websites, videos, on-line forms, or other IT, please contact us and report the problem using either of these methods.
+If you experience an issue that impacts your ability to access SBCTC web and digital content, please report the problem using the options below.

-Send a detailed message to the SBCTC Webmaster, and it will be sent to a team member who can address your needs.
+Send a message to molsson@sbctc.edu and it will be sent to the correct team member who can address your needs.
 You will receive an email response confirming receipt of your message and information about next steps.

-Complete the web form located on this page.
+Complete the Report Digital Access Barrier form located on this page.

-Do you need accessibility support with a specific SBCTC application?
+Do you need accessibility support with a specific SBCTC web or mobile software application?
 We are here to help.

-If you have any accessibility challenges with ctcLink or HCX (the mobile version), please let us know by submitting a ticket or sending an email to csoran@sbctc.edu.
-Include what page you were on, what you were trying to do, what error or issue happened, and what assistive technology you are using.
-We want to make sure you have an accessibility-friendly experience with ctcLink!
+If you have accessibility challenges with ctcLink or HCX (the mobile version), please let us know by submitting a ticket or sending an email to csoran@sbctc.edu.
+Include what page you were on, what task you were trying to do, what problem or error happened, and which assistive technology you are using, if any.
+We want to make sure you have an accessibility-friendly experience with ctcLink.

 Employees